Eric-Lautanen/SwarmAI/README.md

 - "Safety" layers censor reality.

 SwarmAI flips it:
-- Run on idle laptops, Raspberry Pis, old phones.
+- Run on idle laptops, Raspberry Pis.
 - No training loop—just ingest, branch, decay, gossip.
 - Knowledge is fractal, not flat; high-entropy hubs (like "void") connect everything.
 - If one node gets poisoned?
 Others vote it out via decay and recency.